NHS treatments blacklist

-The NHS treatments blacklist is an informal name for a list of medicines and procedures which will not be funded by public money except in exceptional cases.
-These include but are not limited to procedures which the National Institute for Health and Care Excellence (NICE) has ruled of limited effectiveness and particular brand name medicines.
+In the public health system of the United Kingdom, the NHS treatments blacklist is an informal name for a list of medications and medical procedures not to be funded by public money except in exceptional cases, such as ones determined by the National Institute for Health and Care Excellence (NICE) to be of limited effectiveness, and particular brand name medicines.
 In 2017 there was a proposal for 3,200 over-the-counter (OTC) drugs to be restricted and 18 procedures to be added to the list.
 This generated some controversy amongst doctors with some arguing that OTC should be blacklisted instead, and others believing the move did not take into account individual patient needs.

 Procedures of limited clinical effectiveness

 The NHS has produced lists of procedures of limited clinical effectiveness for many years, advising that they should not be carried out except in exceptional cases.
 Since the establishment of NICE in 1999 there has been a move to more robust processes, but such decisions always generate controversy.
 These lists were decided by clinical commissioning groups in England, but rules differ in Wales, Scotland and Northern Ireland.
 Restrictions on one kind of treatment for a condition may lead to patients getting different, and possibly more expensive treatment.
 Treatments for back pain, tonsillectomy, in vitro fertilisation, varicose veins commonly appear on these lists.